tmor8832/AzureHosted_Flask_API/README.md

 By Tom M for JHub scheme.

 First I created the SQL database 'weather' to hold the data.
 Then I created a flask app to act as the API to communicate with the database using requests and SQL.
-Then after testing on localhost, deployed to Azure using the instructions
+Then after testing on localhost, deployed to Azure using the instructions which are linked in the app.py file at the appropriate points they were needed.

+This was a very useful and interesting project which I enjoyed.

 <h2>Creating the web app in VSCode using the azure extension</h2>